 Externally, it has 12 D-rings for an optional fishing frame or other accessory attachment.
 If you are looking to add a fishing frame to it, we would recommend going for NRS Bighorn II.

 This 15-ft raft has Halkey Roberts valves which are used in around 60-70% of inflatable rafts.
-They are better from any other valve like Leafield valve in that they have a cap which goes in and does a quarter-turn lock and prevents any air leakage.
-This helps in quick inflation of the raft.
-The pressured required is 3.5 PSI for the tubes and 10 for the floor.
+They are better than any other valve-like Leafield valve in that they have a cap that goes in and does a quarter-turn lock and prevents any air leakage.
+This helps in the quick inflation of the raft.
+The pressure required is 3.5 PSI for the tubes and 10 for the floor.

 Moreover, it has all-around strake protection which protects the raft from damage when coming into contact with rocks or other pointy objects.
 It additionally has an all-around lifeline rope which is a real help.
 The raft is also equipped with pressure relief valves which help in releasing air pressure if it reaches a certain PSI.
 Air pressure can increase if your raft has been pinned down in sun and this can damage the tubes and the floor.

 The one issue I have with BRIS rafts is the glued seams.
 Although they use quite clever marketing terms to say it is quadruple reinforced, I am still skeptical about the seam in this otherwise very good whitewater raft.

 In terms of price, as stated earlier, it comes at a great price.
 They could have easily sold it at least twice the price given the quality and features this raft has.
 What really adds value to your money spend is that it comes with all the necessary accessories.
 So, you don’t have to buy a separate pump or oars.

 Overall, if you are looking for an affordable raft for your extended family or friends for long trips, this is an amazing choice.
 It provides great space and covers all the basics you can expect from a nice whitewater raft.